DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 The problem of conceptual ambiguity

 It’s in this nebulous space that metrics frameworks emerge.
 They appear as attempts to organize conceptual chaos, offering models, indicators, and common languages.
-The problem is that, when used without reflection, these frameworks start being treated as ready-made answers, when in fact they’re just lenses.
+The problem is that, when used without reflection, these approaches start being treated as ready-made answers, when in fact they’re just lenses.

 And every lens magnifies some things while distorting or hiding others.